 Exercises and deployments continually hone the skills of the Fort Carson Soldiers.
 When not deployed, Soldiers train annually at Pinon Canyon Maneuver Site and the National Training Center in California.
 Additionally, units participate in joint exercises around the world, including Central and South Africa, Europe, and Southwest Asia.
 In 2003, most Fort Carson units were deployed in support of Operations Enduring Freedom and Iraqi Freedom. ~Fort Carson History

 Last night, Lt Joe Kenda discussed an explosives case that had been assigned to him.
-A powerful explosion occurred in a suburban neighborhood of Colorado Springs.
+A powerful explosion occurred in a suburban neighborhood of Colorado Springs on November 12, 1978.
 He was actually working on paperwork on a Sunday when he received a call from police on the scene.
 They think they found human remains in the remnants of a detached garage near a single dwelling home.
 Joe was asked to investigate because this could be an intentional act of murder.
 Joe shared that the scenes he has investigated over the years have been horrific and quite shocking to include this one.
 As a result, he admitted that he has a hard time eating and sleeping, which are both signs of Post Traumatic Stress of which he admitted he has.
 This is a normal response for anyone who witnesses these acts of horror, especially over a long period of time.

 After Joe arrived on the scene, he deduced that the damage looked like shrapnel damage.
 But his immediate thought was that it was most likely a gas explosion.
 He notices in the garage what looks like a large pile of human remains.
 Based on the remains, he assumed that it was most likely an adult male who was killed.
 If it’s not a gas explosion, what is it?
 A couple theories began to emerge including maybe the man lit a cigarette in an area with gas cans and exposed fuel or the victim was booby trapped with hidden wire.
 This could have been a murder.